manyworldss/cloud-aws-flask-python-server/README.md

-# add read me details
+# add docker, add more data , more tests